MOOSE-Star: Unlocking Tractable Training for Scientific Discovery by Breaking the Complexity Barrier: Introduction

 However, even with this decomposition, explicitly scanning the full literature ($N$) remains computationally prohibitive.
 To address this, we introduce three key innovations: (1) \textbf{Hierarchical Search}: We organize the global literature into a semantic search tree, replacing the expensive linear scan with top-down navigation.
 This reduces the retrieval complexity from linear $O(N)$ to logarithmic $O(\log N)$ in the best-case scenario.
 (2) \textbf{Bounded Composition}: To handle retrieval imperfections, we introduce a semantic tolerance radius.
 By training the composition module on noisy inspirations within a ``bounded window'' centered on the exact inspiration $i^*$, we ensure the model is robust to inexact retrievals.
 (3) \textbf{Motivation Planning}: We demonstrate that explicitly modeling a ``Motivation'' variable—appended to the research background—acts as a dynamic generative root for the search tree.
 By effectively pruning irrelevant branches during hierarchical search, this reduces the number of search steps required to locate the relevant semantic subspace ($N_m < N$).

 To support this data-hungry training paradigm, we developed a comprehensive pipeline that processes scientific literature across domains such as biology, chemistry, medicine, medical imaging, psychology, and cognitive science.
-In total, we extracted research backgrounds, ground-truth hypotheses, and inspirations—each explicitly linked to a historical citation—from 108,717 papers, a massive computational effort consuming approximately 38,400 A800 GPU hours.
+In total, we extracted research backgrounds, ground-truth hypotheses, and inspirations—each linked to a historical citation—from 108,717 papers, a massive computational effort consuming approximately 38,400 A800 GPU hours.
 We release this processed dataset as the TOMATO-Star dataset.

-Finally, we demonstrate in \S~\ref{sec:analysis} that MOOSE-Star achieves superior test-time scaling compared to brute-force sampling.
-While brute-force sampling hits a complexity wall on hypotheses requiring the composition of multiple inspirations, our inspiration-based hierarchical search exhibits a continuous improvement in success rate with increased inference budget, effectively turning an intractable discovery problem into a manageable search process.
+Finally, we demonstrate in \S~\ref{sec:analysis} that MOOSE-Star enables scalable training while achieving superior test-time scaling over brute-force sampling.
+The decomposed discovery subtasks scale with increasing training data; at inference time, while brute-force sampling hits a complexity wall on hypotheses requiring multiple inspirations, our inspiration-based hierarchical search exhibits continuous improvement with increased budget, effectively turning an intractable discovery problem into a manageable search process.

 Our contributions can be summarized as follows: \begin{itemize} \item We establish the first theoretical analysis on why training $P(h|b)$ is intractable~(combinatorial complexity). \item We provide the first training recipe on how to enable the tractable and scalable training of $P(h|b)$. \item We provide an inference recipe that supports more scalable test-time inference for discovery. \item We release a dataset of 108,717 processed papers (cost 38,400 GPU hours), along with the full training \& inference codebase and trained models. \end{itemize}